 Beside its role in stress-induced mutagenesis, the SOS response has also been shown to contribute to development of antimicrobial resistance by promoting transfer of resistance genes.
-Transfer of the integrating conjugative element SXT, encoding resistance to chloramphenicol, sulphamethoxazole, trimethoprim, and streptomycin, has been shown to be stimulated by induction of the SOS response in V. cholerae and E. coli and ciprofloxacin was found to promote this transfer .
-Furthermore, activation of the SOS response in E. coli by $\beta$ -lactams has been found to compromise the lethal effect of the agents due to a SOS-induced temporarily halt in cell division protecting it from the lethal effect due to that $\beta$ -lactams only act on growing cells .
-In E. coli expression of the qnrB gene, a plasmid-born quinolone-resistance gene, was discovered to be regulated by the SOS system and found to be induced by exposure to ciprofloxacin .
+Transfer of the integrating conjugative element SXT, encoding resistance to chloramphenicol, sulphamethoxazole, trimethoprim, and streptomycin, has been shown to be stimulated by induction of the SOS response in V. cholerae and E. coli and ciprofloxacin was found to promote this transfer 6 .
+Furthermore, activation of the SOS response in E. coli by β -lactams has been found to compromise the lethal effect of the agents due to a SOS-induced temporarily halt in cell division protecting it from the lethal effect due to that β -lactams only act on growing cells 118 .
+In E. coli expression of the qnrB gene, a plasmid-born quinolone-resistance gene, was detected and found to be induced by ciprofloxacin 119.